Flockenberger/bdo-fish-waypoints/readme.md

 Big thanks to **Karpfen** who gave me the idea in the first place, and who endured me while I tried to make the preview images prettier :D

+If you are curious how I created the waypoints, I wrote about them [HERE](https://flockenberger.github.io/blog/black-desert-online-fishing-waypoints/).

 ## Installation Guide
 Press on the image to be redirected to YouTube.